-Pioneering artists in the transition from music to film
+Pioneering artists in the transition from music to cinema

-From the 1930s onward, several musicians made the leap to film, marking a trend that unites two performing arts.
-This transition broadened their cultural impact and diversified their careers.
+Since the 1930s, several musicians made the leap to cinema, setting a trend that unites two performing arts.
+This transition expanded his cultural impact and diversified his career.

 The success of these artists in both fields demonstrates the versatility and multifaceted talent that some possess, establishing themselves as iconic figures in the history of entertainment.